Insights > The Beginner’s Guide to Airline Alliances

 How do alliances work for miles and rewards?

-Sure, it’s all well and good to be able to check your bag all the way to Timbuktu, but there’s more to airline alliances than seamless travel and codeshare flights — members of any of the major alliances are also able to earn and redeem rewards with their partners.
+Sure, it’s all well and good to be able to check your bag all the way to Timbuktu (which is located in Mali, in West Africa, by the way), but there’s more to airline alliances than seamless travel and codeshare flights.
+Members of any of the major alliances are also able to earn and redeem rewards with their partners.

 In practice, this means that someone who is a member of United’s frequent flier program can use their miles to book a flight with Thai Airways.
-Similarly, a frequent flier with American Airlines can redeem miles for tickets flown entirely with British Airways.
+Similarly, a frequent flyer with American Airlines miles can redeem miles for tickets flown entirely with British Airways.

 What makes this even more intriguing is that each airline is going to charge its own number of miles for the flights it operates as well as partner flights — and the differences are stark.